 Buying USDA Organic / GMO Free

 As explained above, buying USDA Organic is by no means a failsafe.
-However USDA Organic remains one of the best and most easily-identifiable ways of assuring that you are eating GMO-free foods most of the time.
+However at this point in time, USDA Organic remains one of the best and most easily-identifiable ways of assuring that you are eating GMO-free foods most of the time.

 Want to take it one step further?
-Buy products certified by the Non-GMO Project.
-This is the best possible way of assuring that you are eating GMO-free food (though bear in mind, not all of these products are organic—for the best of both worlds, chose those that also include the USDA Organic label).
+Buy products that are also certified by the Non-GMO Project.
+The certification process behind this label is currently the best possible way of assuring that you are eating GMO-free food (though bear in mind, not all of the products bearing the Non-GMO Project label are organic—for the best of both worlds, chose products that also include the USDA Organic label).

 GMO Free Certification Process

-When you see the above label on a product, it means the producer took the time to go through a certification program similar to the one used to obtain organic certification, only it’s designed to focus on GMO-free processes.
+When you see the above label on a product, it means the producer took additional time, effort and money to go through a certification program similar to the one used to obtain organic certification, only it’s designed to focus on GMO-free processes.

 Started initially by retailers, the Non-GMO Project’s Product Verification Program (PVP)‘s core requirements include “traceability, segregation, and testing at critical control points.”
 Compliant products bear the Non-GMO Project Seal shown above (explained in detail here), indicating that the product has been produced in accordance with the best practices of the Non-GMO Project Standard.